In this article, we will explore how maintenance, repair and operations/overhaul (MRO) can benefit from digital

-In Corrective Maintenance, machinery and equipment is repaired after a breakdown.
-Since unplanned maintenance isn’t planned—and may even constitute an emergency—there is no way to know if, when or where this will happen.
+In Corrective Maintenance, machinery and equipment are repaired after a breakdown.
+Since unplanned maintenance isn’t planned—and may even constitute an emergency—there is no way to know if, when, or where this will happen.
 An emergency stoppage can bring the production line to a grinding halt.
-If required parts aren’t unhand or have become obsolete, that stoppage time can be drawn out by hours, days, or even weeks.
+If required parts aren’t unhanded or have become obsolete, that stoppage time can be drawn out by hours, days, or even weeks.

-Technologies have since emerged that not only make plant maintenance more efficient, but also enable the ability to perform Predictive Maintenance.
-In Predictive Maintenance, data gathered from monitoring equipment performance allows management to identify trends, and thereby are able to predict when machines will like fail or break.
+Technologies have since emerged that not only make plant maintenance more efficient but also enable the ability to perform Predictive Maintenance.
+In Predictive Maintenance, data gathered from monitoring equipment performance allows management to identify trends, and thereby are able to predict when machines will likely to fail or break.